Hartman Addition: Streetcar Dreams and Skyline Views

 This building was certainly a victim of the declining population of the area, as people increasingly moved to the suburbs, as well as the rise of car culture and the decline and ultimate end of the streetcar system in the 1950s.
 In addition, the space was also undoubtedly impacted by big-box retailers, their lower prices and larger selections.

-The photo below contains the families of Frank J. Kotera and Joseph J. Sloup who both ran the Kotera & Sloup grocery store together.
-They were always active in their community and gave food to people that needed for free.
+The photo below includes the families of Frank J. Kotera and Joseph J. Sloup who both ran the Kotera & Sloup grocery store together.
+They were always active in their community and gave food to people in need for free.

 The Metz Brewery Saloon

-The building that I am studying is on 1263 S. 16th Street was constructed in the 1890’s, as white ethnic immigrants were coming to the city in large numbers to work in the nearby packing industry.
+The building on 1263 S. 16th St. was constructed in the 1890s, as white ethnic immigrants were coming to the city in large numbers to work in the nearby packing industry.
 Like many other early buildings in the area, it was a two-story structure with a business on the first floor and housing on the second story.
 Many small houses are located nearby and the sidewalks in this community are wide and well-lit.
 For most of its existence, the space was occupied by a restaurant or bar that served the local working-class community as a place to get together with family, friends and co-workers and sometimes discuss issues.
 In the early years, the bar was owned by the Metz family and was called the Metz Brewery Saloon.
-It sold food, alcohol and treats.
+The saloon sold food, alcohol and treats.
 Fred Metz was the primary owner, while other family members owned stock in the company.
 His son, Fred Metz, Jr. was also a big help at the saloon.
-In 1931 during Prohibition, the business was ordered to close by the police because it sold alcohol illegally.
+In 1931, during Prohibition, the business was ordered to close by the police because it sold alcohol illegally.
 After Prohibition ended, the bar reopened and continued to thrive along with the neighborhood surrounding it.
-After Fred Metz died on February 8, 1937, the bar was sold to Anton Frank Holub, who changed the name to the Holub Restaurant.
+After Fred Metz died on Feb.
+8, 1937, the bar was sold to Anton Frank Holub, who changed the name to the Holub Restaurant.
 Later, another bar called Ace and Ann’s set up shop in the building.
 In its heyday, a grocery store operated next door and several other small businesses filled other spaces nearby.

-This artifact is an Omaha World-Herald article from when this business was ordered to close because of prohibition.
-It was important because it shows that prohibition didn’t just affect one part of the country it affected everyone, and it places Omaha in the national story of Prohibition.
+This artifact is an Omaha World-Herald article from when this business was ordered to close because of Prohibition.
+It was important because it shows that Prohibition didn’t just affect one part of the country, it affected places like Omaha.

-Today, there’s a parking lot where this building once stood, the lot has stood vacant since the settlement house was demolished in 1964.
+In 2019, there’s a parking lot where this building once stood.
+The lot has stood vacant since the settlement house was demolished in 1964.
 The building that the lot belongs to seems to have been built in the 1970s or 80s.
 There is grass and mulch with flowers surrounding the lot and some trees to the right.
 This parking lot belongs to a Catholic charity called the Juan Diego Center.
-While it’s no longer a settlement house, it’s still serving the community as a charity.
+While no longer a settlement house, it still serves the community as a charity.

 The Swoboda Bakery

-In the end, the businesses housed in this building were ultimately a casualty of the streetcar ending in the 1940s, the movement of large numbers of people to the suburbs and the decline of industry to the north and south of the area.
-Today, as some of the surrounding neighborhoods, like “Little Bohemia,” experience revitalization, perhaps that renewed vitality might ultimately reach this neighborhood.
-If so, maybe a business could open again at 1422 William Street and attract a new, young crowd and be sustainable for years to come.
+In the end, the businesses housed in this building were ultimately a casualty of the streetcar ending in the 1940s, the movement of large numbers of people moving to the suburbs and the decline of industry to the north and south of the area.
+In 2019, as some of the surrounding neighborhoods, like “Little Bohemia,” experience revitalization, perhaps that renewed vitality might ultimately reach this neighborhood.
+If so, maybe a business could open again at 1422 William St. and attract a new, young crowd and be sustainable for years to come.

 The Beranek Pharmacy

-The Beranek pharmacy opened on 1402 South 16th Street in 1889 by Stanley A. Beranek.
+The Beranek pharmacy opened on 1402 S. 16th St. in 1889 by Stanley A. Beranek.
 The outside of the pharmacy is made of reddish-pink wood and includes a wood sign that stretches above the top of the roof.
 The front of the building has four windows for the display.
-It now is a residential building that is run down.
+In 2019, it is a run-down residential building.

 This artifact from the Omaha World-Herald shows the official closing of the Beranek pharmacy after 71 years of operation.
-This artifact is important because it marks the end of both the pharmacy in our neighborhood and marks the decline of Hartman Addition.
+This artifact is important because it marks the end of the pharmacy and the decline of the Hartman Addition neighborhood.

 "I believed that I would be working independently most of the time, especially after the first day.
 Overall though I ended up working at least 80% of the time in a group.
 Whether it was working on research or editing a movie, most of my time was spent working in a team which I greatly enjoyed."